-In 2018, my friend Ross Jackson interviewed me for stage-directions.com.
-His great questions helped me articulate the beginnings of my design aesthetic and philosophy, and I loved the chance to give thanks to collaborators and inspirations.
+My design aesthetic reflects my life experiences.
+When my friend Ross Jackson interviewed me for stage-directions.com in 2018, his great questions helped me articulate the beginnings of that aesthetic, and I loved the chance to give thanks to collaborators and inspirations.

 Here’s a sample of work I’ve done as a composer and sound designer for theater.

 It was so much fun to orchestrate composer André Tank’s 1970 sheet music for Derek Walcott’s TiJean and His Brothers, directed by Dawn Marie Williams for ACT San Francisco, while exploring the dark and comic edges of this island parable.

 Working with acclaimed director Patricia McGregor is always inspiring, and this production of Dominique Morisseau’s Skeleton Crew — which brought together Detroit auto-factory sounds, ’90s hip-hop, classic R&B, and Motown, at the Geffen Playhouse in L.A. — was no exception.